 Just so you know ahead of time…you’re gonna need tortilla’s for this recipe!
 (Avoid the alien invasion…get the tortilla’s!
 Save a husband!)

 Let’s face it, enchilada’s without tortillas are…well….soup!
 (Duh!)
 We’re not making soup.
-We are, however, making these simple, easy white chicken enchilada’s.
+Howerver, making these simple, easy white chicken enchilada’s.
 You are going to absolutely love how easy these come together.

 I use Rotisserie chicken for this cheesy yummy dish.
 You will need 3 1/2 cups of shredded cooked chicken meat.

 In a medium size bowl mix 1 can (14.5 ounce) of green enchilada sauce with 1 cup of sour cream and 1/4 cup of milk.
 Add in either 1/2 cup fresh diced onion or 1/4 cup dried onion flakes.

 Dried onion flakes were my choice, because I didn’t want to mess with fresh onion.
 I just wasn’t in the mood to smell like one of the line workers from your local greasy burger joint.
 This is purely a personal choice.
 There will be no judgment which ever direction you decide to go.